JonasKruckenberg/imagetools/docs/modules/core_src.md

 ▸ **resolveConfigs**(`entries`, `outputFormats`): `Record`<`string`, `string` \| `string`[]\>[]

-This function builds up all possible combinations the given entries can be combined an returns it as an array of objects that can be given to a the transforms.
+This function builds up all possible combinations the given entries can be combined and returns it as an array of objects that can be given to a the transforms.

 #### Parameters